copasi/COPASI/speed-test-suite/README.md

 Articles describing the results of profiling different COPASI versions will be included here.
 Currently the file *Profile_4.16-4.30.md* contains the results of profiling versions 4.16 to 4.30.

+The results of the tests are all written out to files with extension *.out*.
+To facilitate summarizing the results a PERL script is provided; *results2tsv.pl* reads all *.out* files and writes them to a tab-separated file, with one test per line, with each numeric result in a new column.
+Note that while this script accounts for missing data it does not identify the special cases where some older versions are not run (e.g. with tests for SDE and RADAU5 algorithms).
+In those cases the user will have to manually shift the columns appropriately.

 ## List of tests
 File | Function tested | Observations
 -----|-----------------|--------